In this section Bob gives details of his brother’s work as a French spy and of his own efforts to get out of Italy and reach Britain.

 BK: Yea, this is the, the high and low point of our family life really.
 Um my brother got himself sort of conscripted.
-No. talked, tempted into the French secret service.
+No, talked, tempted into the French secret service.
 It started out by he didn’t like our way of living anymore- my father was dead, it was hard to live.
 He didn’t like responsibility.

 BK: He liked women.
 That was his hobby.
 He was very handsome.
 Um so he went off to France.

 BK: So there was nowhere to go but you had to go.
-It was a terrible time of panic, quite of few suicides.
+It was a terrible time of panic, quite a few suicides.
 By the way my brother decided he join the French, first of all the Foreign Legion which was nuts.
 That’s not the job for a Jewish boy (laughter)

-BK: Then he was lucky enough because of his languages he was singled out and put into French Secret Service.
+BK: Then he was lucky enough because of his languages he was singled out and put into the French Secret Service.